The seven stages of grief: dealing with grief and loss

-People react to loss in different ways, and the way in which an individual deals with grief can depend on many things.
+People react to loss in different ways, and the way in which an individual deals with grief can depend on many factors.

 The Seven Stages of Grief and Loss

-Denial – We often find ourselves in denial to try and avoid coming to terms with our loss.
-DEnial can manifest in many ways; it could be denial that a loved one has passed away, or denial of your own feelings towards your loss.
+2. Denial – We often find ourselves in denial to try and avoid coming to terms with our loss.
+Denial can manifest in many ways; it could be denial that a loved one has passed away, or denial of your own feelings towards your loss.

 Please remember that everyone grieves differently, and you may or may not relate to the seven stages above.
-You may want to share with us a particular stage, or activity that you feel has helped you overcome your grief, so that we can share this with others.
-You can connect with us on Facebook and Twitter.
+You may want to share with us a particular stage, or activity that you feel has helped you processing through grief, so that we can share this with others.

-We know that no-one can understand exactly what your loss feels like to you, but we do understand that it's sometimes easier to talk to someone outside of your friends and family.
+The best way to deal with grief is to talk to someone about how you're feeling.
+We know that no-one can understand exactly what your loss feels like to you, but we do understand that sometimes when processing through your grief, it's easier to talk to someone outside of your friends and family.

 This is why we offer our GriefChat service.

-We also provide access to a professional telephone bereavement and advice counselling service for everyone who needs it, 24 hours a day, as well as advice on how to deal with grief and some useful contacts you may find helpful.
+We also provide access to a professional telephone bereavement advice and support service for everyone who needs it, as well as advice on how to deal with grief and some useful contacts you may find helpful.

 GriefChat is a way of connecting bereaved people directly to trained bereavement counsellors through a live chat programme, which can be hosted on any website.

-To find out more about their services, click here.
+To find out more about the service GriefChat provide, click here.